publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch48/m__us_usc_t15_s2101.md

     (e) __Exemption__

         Subsections (a)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be followed by a comma. </sup></sup>  (b), and (d), and regulations under subsection (c) of this section, shall not apply to any common carrier or contract carrier or freight forwarder with respect to an imitation political item or imitation numismatic item received, shipped, delivered, or handled by it for shipment in the ordinary course of its business.
+Probably should be followed by a comma. </sup></sup>  (b), and (d), and regulations under subsection (c), shall not apply to any common carrier or contract carrier or freight forwarder with respect to an imitation political item or imitation numismatic item received, shipped, delivered, or handled by it for shipment in the ordinary course of its business.

 ([Pub.
 L. 93–167, § 2][/us/pl/93/167/s2], Nov.
 29, 1973, [87 Stat.
 686][/us/stat/87/686]; [Pub.
 L. 113–288, § 2(1)][/us/pl/113/288/s2/1], Dec.
 19, 2014, [128 Stat.
 3281][/us/stat/128/3281].)